-Courses taught at the University of Rochester School of Medicine and Dentistry, Department of Community and Preventive Medicine
+Courses taught at the University of Rochester School of Medicine and Dentistry, Department of Community and Preventive Medicine may be eligible for credit towards your MBA Health Sciences Management elective.
+Please contact your area coordinator for details.

 INTERNATIONAL MANAGEMENT

 The International Management concentration gives students opportunities to apply various disciplines to international markets.
 Differences in legal environments, currencies and workplace practices among countries provide both challenges and problems for businesses operating in the global marketplace.